syadegari/mlops-multimodel-k8s-demo/README.md

 ## 3. High-Level Overview

 - A single **Kubernetes cluster** (minikube) running on a local machine.
-- Two independent microservices each in its own pod:
+- Two independent microservices, each deployed with its own `Deployment` and `Service`:
   - `lm-service` (causal LM, heavy image, CPU-only for the demo).
   - `classifier-service` (sklearn model, very small image).
 - For each service there is a dedicated set of Kubernetes resources:
-  - one Docker image (lm-service:v1, classifier-service:v1).
+  - one Docker image (`lm-service:v1`, `classifier-service:v1`),
-  - one Deployment (with resource requests/limits).
+  - one `Deployment` (with resource requests/limits),
-  - one Service of type ClusterIP.
+  - one `Service` of type `ClusterIP`,
   - one Horizontal Pod Autoscaler (HPA) driven by CPU utilisation.

-- The classifier service mounts the host models/ directory into the pod as /models, so the trained `.joblib` artifacts act as a simple local model registry; the `MODEL_PATH` environment variable selects which artifact to load at startup.
+- The classifier service mounts the host `models/` directory into the pod as `/models`, so the trained `.joblib` artifacts act as a simple local model registry; the `MODEL_PATH` environment variable selects which artifact to load at startup.
 - Access from the host machine is via `kubectl port-forward` to each Service.

-This design aschieves isolation, independent scaling, and clear separation of responsibilities.
+This design achieves isolation, independent scaling, and clear separation of responsibilities.

 ---